-Alternatively, my business mentor describes niche as the specific people you are speaking to in your MARKETING activities.
+To help with narrowing that focus, you can think of niche as the specific group of people you are speaking to in your MARKETING activities.

-Bottom line, when you are clear about your target market/niche, you will:
+Bottom line, when you are clear about what target market/niche you are trying to reach, you will:

 - know what they call themselves and where to find them,

-- you can tap into bigger networks of communication that they’re already talking to each other in (this helps with marketing in general and specifically for SEO backlinks which improve your domain authority),
+- tap into bigger networks of communication that they’re already talking to each other in (this helps with marketing in general and specifically for SEO backlinks which improve your domain authority),

 - referrals will become easier because you will more easily communicate what you want to become known for,

 - your messaging can more effectively describe the specific outcomes you help them achieve.

 Together, this helps with reaching new people, generating leads for your services, AND converting interested leads into sales.

 So what do target market and niche clarity have to do with better SEO?